vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 ### Implications

-This means an attacker can:
+This means a malicious actor can:

 - Remove query parameters
 - Remove JSON fields